Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 - If the requirements are not met, inform the initiator that the proposal misses specific requirements via a private message and keep the proposal unpublished until the requirements for accepting the post are met.
 - Support the initiator of a proposal if they lack the technical skills to create the executable participation event that will be uploaded to the nodes for a phase 3 Firefly vote.
 - Merge the participation event in the [Github “participation events” repository](#414-hosting-of-the-participation-events-for-governance-votes-on-github) if approval for phase 3 vote has been granted by two moderators or one moderator and one administrator.
+- If a phase 2 poll has successfully met all [requirements]
+- In case of a Treasury spending proposal, submit the Phase 3 vote via the admin account in the Tally dashboard
-- If a phase 2 poll has successfully met all [requirements](#proposal-acceptance-requirements-phase-2) to become a phase 3 Firefly vote, publish an [announcement post](#the-announcement-forum-post-in-phase-3-uses-this-template) under the [Phase 3 vote announcements](https://govern.iota.org/c/shimmer-governance-proposals/phase-3-vote-announcements/54) subcategory following a specific template that includes the unique identifier, the link to the phase 2 discussion, and the time and date when the phase 3 vote begins in Firefly.
+- (#proposal-acceptance-requirements-phase-2) to become a phase 3 Firefly vote, publish an [announcement post](#the-announcement-forum-post-in-phase-3-uses-this-template) under the [Phase 3 vote announcements](https://govern.iota.org/c/shimmer-governance-proposals/phase-3-vote-announcements/54) subcategory following a specific template that includes the unique identifier, the link to the phase 2 discussion, and the time and date when the phase 3 vote begins in Firefly.
 This announcement post is locked from comments and serves only as information to forum users.
 - Publish this announcement post from the Shimmer governance Twitter account.
 - Inform one of the IOTA Foundations community managers that a vote in Firefly is planned so that the IF comms department can schedule the social media posts to inform the wider community about the upcoming vote.
 - Move finished or declined proposals (phase 1, phase 2, or phase 3) to a separate subcategory [Proposal Archive](https://govern.iota.org/c/shimmer-governance-proposals/proposal-archive/55) in the forum for ended proposals.
 Proposals moved to the archive will be tagged accordingly [accepted] or [declined].